codewouter/milestone-project/README.md

 #### contact.html
 - Contact form
     - Contact form for companies and venues to get in touch with the band for bookings
-    - Required input fields and a submit button that acknowledges submission
+    - Required input fields
 - Social media links
-    - Direct links and username provided to the bands verified social media pages
+    - Direct links provided to the bands verified social media pages

 ### Features to be Implemented in the Future
 - Javascript
     - To link up the contact form for it to work correctly once I have learnt it
     - To have an alert that says "thank you for submitting your form" without over writing the required fields
+    - To create a lightbox for the photos on the gallery.html page

 ### Features Left to Implement
 - None